 In 2004 I left Vanderbilt to join the faculty at the Geisel School of Medicine of Dartmouth College as the Frank Lane Research Scholar in Computational Genetics and Associate Professor of Genetics.
 I was promoted to Full Professor in 2008 and in 2010 established the Institute for Quantitative Biomedical Sciences as part of an NIH Center of Biomedical Research Excellence (COBRE) grant.
 From 2010 until my departure in 2015 I held the Third Century endowed chair at Dartmouth.
 While at Dartmouth I ran the Bioinformatics Core facility and built Dartmouth’s first high-performance computing system (DISCOVERY).

-In 2015 I left Dartmouth to serve as founding Director of the Institute for Biomedical Informatics at the Perelman School of Medicine at the University of Pennsylvania with an appointment as the Edward Rose Professor of Informatics and Chief of the Division of Informatics in the Department of Biostatistics, Epidemiology, and Informatics with a joint appointment in the Department of Genetics.
-I also serve as Senior Associate Dean for Informatics.
+In 2015 I left Dartmouth to serve as founding Director of the Institute for Biomedical Informatics and Senior Associate Dean for Informatics at the Perelman School of Medicine at the University of Pennsylvania.
+I held an appointment as the Edward Rose Professor of Informatics and Chief of the Division of Informatics in the Department of Biostatistics, Epidemiology, and Informatics.
+I also held a joint appointment in the Department of Genetics.

 In 2021 I accepted a position as the founding Chair of the department of Computational Biomedicine at Cedars-Sinai Medical Center in Los Angeles.
 The new department is focused on building a data science and informatics ecosystem for the translation of biomedical and clinical research results to patient care.
 We are hiring faculty, building education programs, building computational infrastructure, offering computational services, and providing training.